By telling me that my hair was “pube-like,” they were also trying to say that my natural hair shouldn’t exist.

 To date, this has never been the case — but I know this is likely down to my privilege as a white woman.

-(I’m equally aware that many people of color in professional settings have had vastly different experiences and are more likely to be penalized for their hair than their white counterparts.)
+(I’m equally aware that many people of color in professional settings have had vastly different experiences and are more likely to be

 It would take four years of flat ironing before I entered the harsh world of chemical relaxants.